Tempe now offers four Zero Waste Days per year!

 SA Recycling in Phoenix currently recycles all scrap metal for the City of Tempe.

-Bikes, repair stands and bike parts (Not at January event.
+Bikes, repair stands and bike parts (NOT at January or August events.
 Only April and November Zero Waste Days.)

 Second-hand bikes, new or used repair stands and new or used bike parts including: cables, pedals, brakes, seats, tires, handle bars, etc.